Overview & Structure

 RREMS is offered to all medical students, but may be most applicable for first year students.
 Allow at least one month to complete the application process.
 Please do not wait to contact sponsor sites if you are interested in participating.
 If you are interested in a clinical-based experience, consider applying for the AAP's Medical Student Summer Clinical Experience (MSSCE).
 Please read through the following requirements carefully:

 - Students are responsible for identifying their own mentors from the AAP's approved list of sponsor sites.
 Applications will not be accepted unless the sponsor site has been approved prior to the student’s application.
-Sponsor sites will continue to be added through December 2018.

 - The AAP will connect students with the designated person at their approved sponsor site.
 Students will then devise a 3-page proposal (excluding references) after communicating with an approved mentor.